-Brush Square is situated at a busy downtown location, serving residents, businesses, and visitors fronting the Austin Convention Center and the Capital Metropolitan Transportation Authority’s (CapMetro) new Downtown Station.
-This Master Plan, and the recommendations it includes, is a vital step toward realizing the importance of downtown planning for public spaces used by residents, workers, visitors, children, and people of all ages, abilities, identities, and financial situations.
+Brush Square is situated at a busy downtown location.
+This Master Plan is a vital step toward realizing the importance of downtown planning for public spaces used by residents, workers, visitors, children, and people of all ages, abilities, and identities.

 The City of Austin adopted the Master Plan on March 28, 2019.
 The most immediate priority for Phase 1 improvements is increasing safety.
 The City already has funding to install additional lighting around the Square and the surrounding streets.
 Other focus areas for Phase 1 development include increasing tree coverage, repositioning parking spaces, and adding a water feature.
 The City also anticipates Phase 2 developments that will focus on history and culture and improvements to park infrastructure.

 Following the completion of this master plan, Asakura Robinson was selected to be the Prime Consultant for the implementation of the plan.
 Final design is underway for the square.